pedrocarmona/tailor_made/README.md

 - [ ] action view component query `_filters` (bootstrap jquery/ bootstrap stimulus/ tailwind stimulus)
 - [ ] to_csv
 - [ ] lots of documentation and examples

+## New version

+Goal:
+- Use attributes
+- Break it apart into testable methods
+- Still have dimentsions and measures
+- Split Entity from Model Query
+  - Entity should hold the results (dimentions and measures)
+  - Model Query implements the query that is executed in the database -

+dimensions; group by
+measures: calculations

+class Ahoy::VisitReport

+  def from

+  end
+end

+In rails we have the entity and the model joined

+But when we supply params

+A.group(dimensions).select(dimensions + measures)

+-